rubigdata/bigdata-blog-2019-SamSweere/Assignment3.md

 Before we start working with the dataset more we first need some goals for this project in increasing difficulty:
   * In which neighborhood in Nijmegen do most youth (age <= 18) live in the year 2012?
   * What is the richest neighboorhood in Nijmegen based on income?
-  * Is there a correlation between the income of a neighboorhood and the ammount of public artworks within that nieghboorhood?

 ## Preprocessing the database

 The dataset is structured around a set of subjects, these subject apply to specific neighoorhoods in Nijmegen in a specific year.
 First we need to preprocess the database such that it is easer to work with.
 In the structure it is shown that there is a column called `TijdType` (Time type) and `TijdOmschrijving` (Time description) let see what they mean.
 By running: